Q: What are spider veins?

 Q: How are spider veins treated?

 A: People often seek to remove spider veins because of cosmetic concerns.
 However, on occasion spider veins may cause symptoms, such as aching, heaviness, and itching and night cramps.
 A common form of treatment for spider veins is Sclerotherapy.
-This is an in-office procedure at the Flower Mound Vein Center where veins are injected with a solution, using small needles, which causes them to collapse and fade from view.
+This is an in-office procedure at North Texas Vein and Vascular where veins are injected with a solution, using small needles, which causes them to collapse and fade from view.
 The procedure typically improves not only the cosmetic appearance but associated symptoms as well.
 Generally 2-4 sessions are required to obtain maximum benefit and patients are required to wear compression hose for two weeks after treatment.

 Q: What is sclerotherapy?

 A: Sclerotherapy is the injection of small amounts of dilute detergent solution into visible veins to cause inflammation in the vein wall.
 The patient then wears compression stockings for several days.
 The walls of the vein scar together and the vein is no longer visible.
 It may take 3-6 months for the veins to fade.
 Surface sclerotherapy treats only visible veins.
 It is usually not covered by medical insurance, as it is a cosmetic procedure.

 Q: What type of results can I expect?

 A: Most veins will lighten and/or disappear.
 Upon the first treatment 70%-75% will fade or disappear.
 Sclerotherapy DOES NOT yield perfect results.
 Improvement usually occurs, but perfection is rarely achieved.
 As long as you expect improvement and not perfection, you should be satisfied.
 Full results will not been seen for 8-12 weeks.

 Q: Are results usually permanent?